Liar Game

 Liar Game (stylized in all caps) is a Japanese manga series written and illustrated by Shinobu Kaitani.
 It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from February 2005 to January 2015.
-It was adapted into a Japanese television series in 2007, with a second season which ran from 2009 to 2010.
-It was also adapted into two live action films; Liar Game: The Final Stage in 2010 and Liar Game: Reborn in 2012.
+It was adapted into a Japanese television series in 2007, which was followed by a second season aired from 2009 to 2010.
+It was also adapted into two live action films: Liar Game: The Final Stage in 2010 and Liar Game: Reborn in 2012.
 A South Korean television series adaptation aired in 2014.
-An anime television series adaptation produced by Madhouse is set to premiere in 2026.
+An anime television series adaptation produced by Madhouse, premiered in April 2026.

 Plot

 An uncommonly naive college student named Nao Kanzaki receives a package containing 100 million yen (about US$1 million) and a note that she is now a contestant in the Liar Game Tournament.
 In this fictional tournament, contestants are encouraged to cheat and lie to obtain other contestants' money, with the losers forced to bear a debt proportional to their losses.
 When Nao's first opponent, a trusted former teacher, steals her money, she seeks assistance from a con man named Shinichi Akiyama.
 Though they manage to defeat him, Nao and Akiyama decide to buy out his debt and advance through different rounds of the Liar Game Tournament against merciless contestants, while at the same time attempting to free their opponents from debt and defeat the Liar Game organization from within.